Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Heavy Bottomed Nonstick Skillet – This has the perfect weight to heat evenly and brown the salmon nicely, while the coating prevents sticking and is durable enough to last.

-- Fish Spatula – A fish spatula is larger than a regular one, so that you can easily flip your fish.
+- Fish Spatula – A fish spatula is larger than a regular one and has a thin edge, so that you can easily flip your fish.

-- Instant Read Thermometer – Use this to ensure your salmon is cooked perfectly every time.
+- Instant Read Thermometer – My favorite to ensure your pan seared salmon is cooked perfectly every time.